Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: Numerical results

 In Tab.~\ref{tab:N=200} we see that, for $N=200$ integration points, the accuracy increases with the interpolation order up to about 11-point interpolation, then it drops again to levels similar to 3-point interpolation, except that the accuracy of the higher states remains somewhat higher.
 Similarly, Tab.~\ref{tab:N=600} for $N=600$ shows that higher-order interpolations improve the accuracy further until a drop that happens at a higher order.
 For $N=1000$ in Tab.~\ref{tab:N=1000}, a clear drop is no longer discernible, and an impressive accuracy is achieved even in the highly excited states.

 We can conclude that, as expected, increasing the number of integration points improves the accuracy of the results.
 So does increasing the order of the Lagrange interpolation polynomial.
 However, if the number of integration points is low one should not choose a high-order interpolation.
-The plausible explanation for this behaviour is that high-order interpolating poynomials tend to oscillate between the node points, such that the derivatives become unreliable.
+A plausible explanation for this behaviour is that higher-order interpolating polynomials tend to oscillate between the node points, such that the derivatives become unreliable.
 Increasing the number of nodes (here the integration points) reduces their relative distance and lowers this tendency, such that higher-order interpolation actually improves the results.

-It should be mentioned that the calculations for Tables \ref{tab:N=200} to \ref{tab:N=1000} were performed with \textsc{Matematica} with 30-digit precision.
+It should be mentioned that the calculations for Tables \ref{tab:N=200} to \ref{tab:N=1000} were performed with \textit{Mathematica} with 30-digit precision.
 In normal machine-precision (16 digits), the roundoff errors accumulate too much to allow such high accuracy.
 In applications to actual physical problems, like calculations of the meson spectra with the Cornell potential, a much lower accuracy is of course sufficient.

 For higher partial waves, with $\ell > 0$, no exact solutions are available.
 However, given the extreme accuracy of our Nystr\"om method, we list in, Tab.~\ref{tab:orbital}, the converged energies, up to 10 decimal places, for angular momenta up to $\ell=5$, calculated with $N=1000$ and 15-point Lagrange interpolation.
-Partial waves like $P$-, $D$-, and $F$-waves with $\ell=1, 2, 3$, respectively, are of practical importance as they contribute to the wave functions of scalar, vector, axial-vector, and tensor mesons.
+Partial waves like P-, D-, and F-waves with $\ell=1, 2, 3$, respectively, are of practical importance, as they contribute to the wave functions of scalar, vector, axial-vector, and tensor mesons.
+Tables of the numerical values of our wave functions up to $\ell=5$ can be found in \cite{stadler_2024_14217822}.
+A \textit{Mathematica} notebook with the routines used to produce the results presented in this work is available from the authors upon request.